 In so doing, Thoreau also advocated civil disobedience and activism.
 As he described, “Aim above morality.
 Be not simply good; be good for something.”
-This implies that to be good is to demonstrate it through action.
+This implies that to being good requires demonstration.
+We must channel the good into action.

 Thoreau Puts Emphasis On The “Do”